 Commerzbank says has improved money laundering controls

-FRANKFURT, Sept 21 (Reuters) - German lender Commerzbank CBKG.DE said on Monday that it had strengthened its money laundering controls and reduced its international correspondence banking business.
+FRANKFURT, Sept 21 (Reuters) - Commerzbank CBKG.DE, reacting to a Buzzfeed report which said it was among global banks which had permitted illicit fund transfers despite red flags, said on Monday that it had strengthened its money laundering controls.

-The bank was reacting to a report by Buzzfeed that Commerzbank, along with other global banks, had moved allegedly illicit funds despite red flags.
+Buzzfeed, citing one example, said in its report that Commerzbank had transferred $347 million to 468 different companies all registered at a single address in Edinburgh between January 2010 and November 2015.

+A Commerzbank analyst had informed authorities of the transfers in a so-called suspicious activity report, but Buzzfeed said the transfers continued after the lender had reached a settlement with regulators in March 2015 to pay $1.45 billion in fines and agreed to improve its controls.

 (Reporting by Tom Sims; editing by Thomas Seythal)